aldomann/mariokart/README.md

 devtools::install_github("aldomann/mariokart")
 ```

-## Example
+## Examples

-This is a basic example which shows you how to visually compare
+This is an example which shows how to visually compare statistics from
-statistics from different characters:
+different Mario Kart 8 characters:

 ``` r
 library(mariokart)